Generating Diverse 3D Reconstructions from a Single Occluded Face Image

 \section{Introduction}

 Single image-based 3D face reconstruction has improved significantly in recent years \cite{zollhofer2018state, egger20203d}.
 This includes advances in statistical models \cite{blanz1999morphable, bfm, flame, uhm} as well as neural network-based models \cite{mofa, tran2019learning, sfsnet2018sengupta, unsup3dcvpr2020, deca, ganfit, tran2019towards, wei20193d, tuan2017regressing}.
-However, facial occlusions remain a significant challenge to these tasks.
-In-the-wild face images often come with several forms of occlusions, and unless dealt with explicitly, often lead to erroneous 3D reconstruction in terms of shape, expression, pose, \etc \cite{egger20203d, egger2018occlusion, tran2018extreme}.
+However, facial occlusions remain a significant challenge to this task.
+In-the-wild face images often come with several forms of occlusions and unless dealt with explicitly, often lead to erroneous 3D reconstruction in terms of shape, expression, pose, \etc \cite{egger20203d, egger2018occlusion, tran2018extreme}.

 3D reconstruction of partially occluded faces presents two main challenges.
 First, 3D reconstruction models need to selectively use features from the visible regions while ignoring those from the occluded parts.
 Failure to do so, either implicitly or explicitly, will lead to poor 3D reconstructions with an incorrect pose, expression, or both.
-Second, there could be a distribution of 3D reconstructions that are consistent with the visible parts in the image, yet diverse on the occluded parts.
+Second, there could be a distribution of 3D reconstructions that are consistent with the visible parts in the image yet diverse on the occluded parts.
 Failure to account for all such modes limits the utility of 3D reconstruction models.
 Addressing these two challenges is the primary goal of this paper.